All Episodes

 That's how mad the media is over this.

-And you would have thought that the Attorney General of the United States, in a hearing on this program called Fast and Furious, had nonchalantly cavalierly said, No, I've not apologized to the family.
+And you would have thought that the Attorney General of the United States, in a hearing on this program called Fast and Furious, had nonchalantly, cavalierly said, no, I've not apologized to the family.

-You would have thought that happened, but the media is just it's laughable how they are treating Perry's memory lapse.
+You would have thought that happened, but the media is just laughable how they are treating Perry's memory lapse.

 And even some of the people who are supposed to be on our side.